alexandermahr-bo/redmine-docker-compose/README.md

     docker-compose up --build

-logs of run found at [docker-compose-redmine-vanilla-empty-database.html](docker-compose-redmine-vanilla-empty-database.html)
+logs of run found at [docker-compose-redmine-vanilla-empty-database.html](docker-compose-redmine-vanilla-empty-database.html) (best to be downloaded and viewed in browser)